About the UWC National Committee of Canada

 Current leadership of the UWC National Committee of Canada

-Jennifer attended UWC Li Po Chun, worked at the UWC International Office for several years, was responsible for establishing several national committees in the Middle East.
+Jennifer attended UWC Li Po Chun, worked at the UWC International Office for several years, and helped establish several national committees in the Middle East.
 She holds the Stephen A. Jarislowsky Chair in the Modern History of the Middle East and North Africa at the University of Manitoba.
-Jennifer serves on the Nominations Sub-Committee and has an ex-officio role on the standing committees of the NCC.
+Jennifer serves on the Nominations Sub-Committee and as the NCC’s Board Chair, has an ex-officio role on all the standing committees.

-Previously the Chair of the Alberta Selection Committee, Paul is now the chair of the Selection, Engagement & Recruitment Committee and serves on the Nominations Sub-Committee.
-He currently resides in Toronto, and is the Acting Manager, Funding Policy and System Planning at the Ontario Ministry of Education.
-Paul graduated from UWCUSA.
+Previously the Chair of the Alberta Selection Committee, Paul is chair of the Selection, Engagement & Recruitment Committee (SERC) and serves on the Nominations Sub-Committee.
+He currently resides in Toronto, and is the Manager, Funding Policy and System Planning at the Ontario Ministry of Education.
+Paul graduated from UWC-USA.

 Laurence acts as the official liaison between the UWC Quebec Chapter and the NCC.
 She is a PC alumna (PC YR 38) from 2013 and is currently working on a M.Sc. at Université de Montréal with a focus on neuroimmunology research.
 Laurence serves on the Selection, Engagement & Recruitment Committee of the NCC.